Braid variety cluster structures, II: general type: Double braid moves

 \section{Double braid moves}

-In this section, we study natural isomorphisms between braid varieties corresponding to \emph{double braid moves}, and determine the effect of these isomorphisms on seeds.
-Double braid moves are defined as follows:
+Recall from \cref{sec:deodhar-geometry} that we have constructed a single seed $\Sbr$ for each double braid variety $\BR_{\br}$.
+In this section, we first study natural isomorphisms between braid varieties corresponding to \emph{double braid moves}, and show that pullbacks along them are well-behaved on seeds.
+In \cref{sec:braid_dc}, we show how to apply \cref{thm:abstract-clust-stuc-del-con} on deletion-contraction to $\BR_{\br}$ for $\br$ of a particular form.
+Finally, in \cref{subsec:pf_thm_main_simply_laced}, we use double braid moves and deletion-contraction to prove \cref{thm:main} in simply-laced types.